Lucas-Erkana/React-template/README.md

 ### Prerequisites

 In order to run this project you need:

+- Mac or PC
+- Use npm as package manager
+- Understanding of React
-- [x] A web browser like Google Chrome.
+- A web browser like Google Chrome.
-- [x] A code editor like Visual Studio Code with Git and Node.js.
+- A code editor like Visual Studio Code with Git and Node.js.

 You can check if Git is installed by running the following command in the terminal.
 ```